xoxzo/blog.xoxzo.com/README.md

     Tags: kof; osaka; exhibition;
     Author: Aiko Yokoyama
     Summary: We participated in the KOF 2016 and this is what we think

-If your article has no translations, **do not** include the Lang: metadata as that will mess up the URL links format.